Independent Living/Skills Building

 - All youth age 15-21 who are in foster care are eligible for this program and youth transitioning into adulthood.

 - Services are offered to youth up to age 21.
-Most youth in states custody access the service up to the age of 21.
-After 21 involvement with program is on a voluntary basis.
+Most youths in states custody access the service up to the age of 21.
+After 21 involvement with a program is on a voluntary basis.